-On the other hand, some healthcare providers are considered independent contractors working for the healthcare institution.
+On the other hand, some healthcare providers have considered independent contractors working for healthcare institutions.
 This is most common among attending physicians.
 Any act of medical negligence committed by an independent contractor cannot be held on account of the hospital, and so the individual, not the institution, is held liable.

 © 2019 TorHoerman Law LLC.